opendatabio/opendatabio/README.md

 Remember to restart the Apache server after editing the files.

+The installation script will download the [Composer](https://getcomposer.org/) dependency manager, and all required PHP libraries.
+However, if your server is behind a proxy, you should install and configure Composer independently.

 Finally, change directory to your opendatabio directory and run
 ```
 php install